CostaBrosky/java-changer/INSTALLER.md

 ## Overview

-The `install.ps1` script provides automated installation of `jv` with optional Java JDK download from Eclipse Adoptium.
-It follows modern PowerShell installer patterns inspired by tools like UV (Astral's Python tool) and Rustup.
+The `install.ps1` script provides automated installation of `jv`.
+Java installations can be managed separately using the `jv install` command.
+The script follows modern PowerShell installer patterns inspired by tools like UV (Astral's Python tool) and Rustup.

 ## Features